Material performance is often judged using published values such as elastic modulus, flexural modulus, and flexural strength.

 In a typical three-point bending test:

-• A sample is supported at two points
+• A sample is well supported at three points of contact

 • A load is applied slowly at the center